rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 ![White or black hat?](images/https-not-enough-mitm.png)

 1. User asks for `https://somedomain.com`
-2. MITM intercept that, and ask for `https://somedomain.com` to the Server
+2. MITM intercepts that, and asks for `https://somedomain.com` to the Server
 3. The server responds to MITM `https://somedomain.com`
 4. MITM responds to the User with `http://somedomain.com`